Connect with others who understand.

 Nutrition Tips for Age-Related Macular Degeneration

-Consuming a healthy, balanced diet that includes eye-friendly nutrients, such as vitamins, minerals, healthy fats, and antioxidants, may benefit not only your eye health but your overall well-being.
-Proper nutrition can enhance macular health, making a healthy diet crucial for reducing the risk of AMD.
-Additionally, it may slow the progression of AMD.
+Eating a healthy, balanced diet that includes eye-friendly nutrients, such as vitamins, minerals, healthy fats, and antioxidants, may benefit your eye health and your overall well-being.
+Eating a healthy diet can keep your macula strong and lower your risk of AMD.
+If you already have AMD, the right foods may help slow it down.

-Whole food-based diets that include healthy fats, such as those found in nuts, seeds, and fatty fish, may decrease the progression of AMD.
-The Mediterranean diet has been suggested to reduce the risk of developing AMD and to keep it from becoming worse.
-The Mediterranean diet includes more plant-based foods such as fruits, vegetables, nuts, whole grains, and olive oil.
-It also includes moderate amounts of fish and poultry, and limited intake of red meat and sweets.
+Whole food-based diets include healthy fats, like those found in nuts, seeds, and fatty fish.
+The Mediterranean diet may lower your risk of developing AMD and help keep it from getting worse.
+This diet includes more plant-based foods such as fruits, vegetables, nuts, whole grains, and olive oil.
+It also includes moderate amounts of fish and poultry and limited red meat and sweets.

-By consuming higher quantities of vegetables, beans, lentils, fish, whole grains, and fruits, you may reduce your risk of macular degeneration.
-One study even indicated that eating at least 150 grams (just over 5 ounces) of fruits daily could lower the risk of developing AMD by 15 percent.
+If you eat more vegetables, beans, lentils, fish, whole grains, and fruits, you may reduce your risk of macular degeneration.
+One study showed that eating at least 150 grams (just over 5 ounces) of fruits daily could lower the risk of developing AMD by 15 percent.

 4 Foods To Eat With Age-Related Macular Degeneration